awestover/thoughts/content/cooking.md

 Cooking is probably my favorite form of social interaction.
 Although [[walking]] is pretty good too.
-Hopefully I will figure out how to insert some kind of google photos album thing here soon.

-TODO: Insert pictures of food here.

 # my recipes
 Many people have asked "what's your secret ingredient."
 To quote kung fu panda "the secret ingredient is spinach"